Floorp-Projects/Floorp/docs/bug-mgmt/policies/attention-dashboard.rst

 	* Bugs that are needinfo? you and are marked as a security issue without rating.
 These bugs are potentially sec-critical or sec-high once they are triaged and important.

 #.
-Review requests for bugs that are marked as Severity = S1 defects or with the “sec-critical” keyword.

-	* Code review requests are not visible on this dashboard, please visit Phabricator to view those.
-In general it’s reasonable and important to prioritize Review Requests to unblock others.

-#.
 Critical bugs assigned to you